zeroc-ice/icecertutils/README.rst

-The Ice Certificate Utilities package is a small Python library that easily creates certificates for use with Ice clients or servers.
+The Ice Cert Utils package is a small Python library that easily creates certificates for use with Ice clients or servers.

 Here is an example of how to create a certificate: